Bastaeshak/SIEM-Dashboard/README.md

 # SIEM Dashboard

-## Project Status

-🚧 **Work in Progress**

-This project is currently under active development.
-Features, detection rules, visualizations, and documentation will continue to be added and refined as development progresses.

----

 ## Overview

-The SIEM Dashboard is a security monitoring platform designed to collect, normalize, correlate, and visualize security events from multiple log sources.
+The SIEM Dashboard is a cybersecurity portfolio project designed to simulate the core workflow of a Security Information and Event Management (SIEM) platform.

-The system ingests logs through syslog receivers and file parsers, converts events into a standardized format, stores events in a centralized database, and analyzes activity using event correlation rules.

-Security incidents are displayed through an interactive dashboard that allows analysts to monitor events, investigate alerts, identify trends, and pivot between related activities.

-This project demonstrates the core functionality found in enterprise SIEM platforms such as Splunk, Elastic Stack, ArcSight, and Microsoft Sentinel.
+The system ingests Windows authentication logs, normalizes event data, stores events in SQLite, applies correlation rules to identify suspicious activity, generates alerts, and presents the results through an interactive analyst dashboard.

+The project focuses on demonstrating SOC analyst workflows rather than recreating a full enterprise SIEM.

 ---

 ## Objectives

-- Collect logs from multiple sources
+- Ingest Windows authentication logs
-- Normalize different log formats into a common schema
+- Normalize security events into a common schema
-- Store security events in a centralized database
+- Store events in a centralized database
-- Detect suspicious activity through event correlation
+- Detect suspicious activity through correlation rules
+- Generate severity-based alerts
+- Expose data through a REST API
-- Visualize security events through an interactive dashboard
+- Visualize events and alerts through an analyst dashboard
-- Implement severity-based alerting
-- Provide forensic investigation capabilities

 ---